-The Centre’s approach to research includes comprehensive and continuous needs assessments to identify current issues, priorities, gaps and opportunities within Canada’s skills development ecosystem.
+The Centre’s approach to research includes comprehensive and continuous needs assessments to identify current issues, priorities, gaps, and opportunities within Canada’s skills development ecosystem.
 We will also build and continuously update a pan-Canadian skills development map, working in close collaboration with intergovernmental partners.
-A key research focus is identifying innovative policies, programs, tools and technologies that help individuals and communities build the skills they need to adapt to changing labour market needs, and promoting opportunities to test and implement promising approaches.
+A key research focus is identifying innovative policies, programs, tools, and technologies that help individuals and communities build the skills they need to adapt to changing labour market needs, as well as promoting opportunities to test and implement promising approaches.

 Core to the Future Skills Centre’s mission is undertaking applied, action-based research through community-based projects.
 The majority of the Centre’s funding is devoted to testing innovative approaches to skills development.
 The Centre is employing a pipeline approach to develop, test, measure, replicate, and mobilize knowledge and action amongst partners across the skills development ecosystem to inform the scaling of proven practices across the country.

-Blueprint is leading the design and implementation of an overarching strategy for the evaluation of the projects, leveraging its expertise in a wide range of evaluation designs and methodological approaches.
-Each project evaluation will answer important questions about what works, why and for whom—using tools and approaches that are aligned with the project goals and context.
+Each project will be rigorously evaluated.
+The Future Skills Centre’s evaluation strategy will answer important questions about what works, why, and for whom—using tools and approaches that are aligned with the project goals and context.
 The Centre works closely with service providers and practitioners to design and implement evaluations and to ensure that results are used to drive innovation and continuous improvement.

-Future Skills Centre will publicly and widely disseminate information, analysis and evidence on in-demand skills and promising solutions.
-The Centre will ensure that knowledge is available in the right form, at the right place, at the right time, so that our work is accessible to all Canadians—from job seekers to employers, educational institutes and community groups, and governments and their citizens.
+The Future Skills Centre will publicly and widely disseminate information, analysis, and evidence on in-demand skills and promising solutions.
+The Centre will ensure that knowledge is available in the right form, at the right place, at the right time, so that our work is accessible to all Canadians—from job-seekers to employers, educational institutes and community groups, and governments and their citizens.
 This knowledge will inform policies and practices to help drive systems change.